The Ultimate Guide For Medicare Supplement Insurance 2026

 Can I switch from Medicare Advantage back to Original Medicare with a Medigap policy?

-Yes, you can switch from Medicare Advantage back to Original Medicare with a Medigap policy, but the process requires careful timing and consideration.
-You can disenroll from Medicare Advantage during the Medicare Advantage Open Enrollment Period (January 1-March 31) or during the Annual Enrollment Period (October 15-December 7).
-However, you won't have guaranteed-issue rights to purchase a Medigap policy unless your Medicare Advantage plan is leaving Medicare, stops serving your area, or you're within your Trial Right period (first 12 months after enrolling in Medicare Advantage).
-Outside these circumstances, insurance companies can use medical underwriting, potentially charging higher premiums or denying coverage based on your health status.
+Yes, you can switch from Medicare Advantage back to Original Medicare with a Medigap policy, but timing matters.
+You can disenroll during the Medicare Advantage Open Enrollment Period (January 1 to March 31) or during the Annual Enrollment Period (October 15 to December 7).
+However, you won't have guaranteed-issue rights to purchase a Medigap policy unless your MA plan is leaving Medicare, stops serving your area, or you're within your 12-month Trial Right period.
+Outside these situations, insurers can use medical underwriting and may charge more or deny coverage.

 Do Medigap plans cover prescription drugs?

 No, Medigap plans sold after January 1, 2006 do not cover prescription drugs.
 If you want prescription drug coverage, you'll need to purchase a separate Medicare Part D plan alongside your Medigap policy.
-Some older Medigap plans (C, D, and F) sold before 2006 may include limited prescription coverage for those who kept these policies, but this is rare.
-Most beneficiaries with Medigap need to enroll in a standalone Part D plan to cover their prescription medication costs.
+Notably, the Part D out-of-pocket cap is $2,100 in 2026, providing meaningful protection against high drug costs.
 It's important to shop for Part D coverage during your Initial Enrollment Period or Annual Enrollment Period to avoid late enrollment penalties.

 What happens to my Medigap policy if I move to a different state?

-If you move to a different state, your Medigap policy remains in effect, but you may face some challenges.
-Most insurance companies only operate in specific states or regions, so your current insurer may not be licensed in your new state.
-In this situation, you won't have guaranteed-issue rights to purchase a new Medigap policy in your new state unless you qualify for specific exceptions.
-You may need to apply with medical underwriting, which could result in higher premiums or coverage denial based on your health.
-Some states offer more consumer protections than others.
-Before moving, contact insurers in your destination state to understand your options and whether you'll need to undergo medical underwriting.
+If you move to a different state, your Medigap policy may remain in effect, but most insurers only operate in specific states or regions, so your current insurer may not be licensed in your new state.
+You generally won't have guaranteed-issue rights to purchase a new Medigap policy in your new state unless you qualify for specific exceptions.
+You may need to apply with medical underwriting, which could result in higher premiums or denial.
+Before moving, contact insurers in your destination state to understand your options.

 Can my Medigap premium increase over time?

 Yes, Medigap premiums typically increase over time, though the reasons and amounts vary by insurer and rating method.
 Insurers can raise rates due to inflation, increased healthcare costs, rising claims in the policy pool, or changes in state regulations.
-For 2026, Medigap premiums are projected to increase by 8-12% on average due to Medicare Part B premium increases and healthcare inflation.
-If you have an attained-age-rated policy, your premium will also increase as you age.
+For 2026, MoneyGeek data shows the average Medigap premium rises from about $189 at age 65 to $238 by age 75.
 Community-rated policies don't increase based on your age, though they still rise for other reasons.
-Insurance companies must receive state approval before raising rates and must apply increases to everyone with the same policy type, not just targeting individuals with high claims.

 Is it worth switching from Plan F to Plan G if I'm already enrolled in Plan F?

-Whether switching from Plan F to Plan G makes financial sense depends on several factors.
-Plan F is only available to those who became Medicare-eligible before January 1, 2020, and it covers the Part B deductible ($283 in 2026) that Plan G doesn't cover.
-To determine if switching is worthwhile, compare the annual premium difference between your current Plan F and available Plan G options.
-If Plan G premiums are more than $283 less annually than your Plan F premium, switching could save you money.
-However, you'll need to undergo medical underwriting to switch plans, and if your health has declined, you may face higher premiums or coverage denial.
-Additionally, Plan F premiums may eventually decrease relative to Plan G as fewer new enrollees join the Plan F pool.
-Consult with a licensed insurance agent to compare specific rates and evaluate whether switching makes sense for your situation.
+Whether switching from Plan F to Plan G makes financial sense depends on your specific premiums.
+Plan F covers the Part B deductible ($283 in 2026) that Plan G doesn't cover, so compare the annual premium difference.
+If Plan G is more than $283 cheaper per year than your current Plan F, switching could save you money.
+However, you'll need to undergo medical underwriting to switch, and if your health has declined, you may face higher premiums or denial.
+Consult with a licensed insurance agent to compare specific rates for your situation.

 Compare Medigap Options in Ohio